ckarwin/Fermi_Stacking_Analysis/docs/install.rst

 Installation
 ============

-The stacking analysis requires Fermipy.
+The stacking analysis requires Fermipy v1.2. .

 Using pip
 ---------